Our Classes

 Abstraction: concepts, tools & techniques

-This course is designed to be an exploration of traditional techniques and experimental approaches to drawing.
+This study is designed to be an exploration of traditional techniques and experimental approaches to drawing.

 Portraiture